 The 60-Year Curriculum and Its Challenges

-In a 2017 interview with the University Professional and Continuing Education Association, Dean Hunt Lambert, who leads Harvard’s Division of Continuing Education, emphasized that the 60-year curriculum recognizes that people begin their learning careers in earnest in their teens, continue learning throughout their work years, and even continue their educations during their retirements.
-Continuing education programs evidently play an integral part in the learning lives of most adults, but this will expand as the need to reskill increases over the coming decades.
+In a 2017 interview with the University Professional and Continuing Education Association, Dean Hunt Lambert, who leads Harvard’s Division of Continuing Education, emphasized that the 60-year curriculum recognizes that people now begin their learning careers in earnest in their teens and continue learning throughout their work years and even into their retirements.
+Continuing education programs evidently already play an integral part in the learning lives of most adults, but this will expand as the need to reskill increases over the coming decades.

 “If you think of the nature of the jobs, they are quite different than they were historically,” says Dean Lambert.
 “You’re going to have to continue your education, not just skills development, but real knowledge learning over as long as sixty years.”
 Dean Lambert further observes that “as educators, we have taken responsibility for a very long time for articulating curriculum … today we package that primarily as two, four and seven year curriculums with majors within that but if you look at the modern knowledge worker, that’s insufficient.
 We have to think about what it means to be ready for your next job for sixty years.”
 So, what is the answer?

 According to Dean Lambert, responding to this new paradigm requires universities, specifically their continuing education divisions, to change how they think about learners and the education process: “If we acknowledge that the most effective of these workers are what we called ‘T-shaped’ employees with wonderful problem solving, moral reasoning, communication skills and some really saleable expertise, then you have to take responsibility as an educator for the 60-year curriculum.
 We’re not going to abandon our two-, four-, and seven-year learners but we have to take responsibility for a second.”